What Is Functional Nutrition? A Root Cause Approach to PCOS

 If you’ve been told your PCOS is something you’ll “just have to live with,” it can feel frustrating, overwhelming, and at times, hopeless.
 You might be offered medication or told to lose weight, but not much else.

 That’s where functional nutrition offers something different.
-Rather than simply managing symptoms at the surface, a functional nutrition approach looks at the underlying imbalances driving your PCOS, from blood sugar and insulin resistance, to inflammation, stress, gut health and hormone metabolism.
+Rather than simply managing symptoms at the surface, a functional nutrition approach looks at the underlying imbalances driving your PCOS symptoms, from blood sugar and insulin resistance, to inflammation, stress, gut health and hormone metabolism.

 It’s not about perfection or cutting everything out, it’s about understanding what your body needs to function at its best.